youssefelbaitar/WRO-Future-Engineers/README.md

 ***

-**Hey it's   team and this is our repository.
-It comprises all the engineering materials for autonomus vehicle model participating in the 2024 WRO Future Engineers competition.**
+**Hey we are team Astra we are 3, Rym, Adam, and Youssef, 15-year-old coders, We've joined the WRO Future Engineers competition, and this is our repository.
+It comprises all the engineering materials for our autonomus vehicle model participating in the 2024 WRO Future Engineers competition.**

 ***